Who Killed Pasolini?: Plot synopsis

-The film traces the last hours of the life of poet and film director Pier Paolo Pasolini.
-The poet is killed at night in 1975 on the beach at Ostia, near Rome.
-A boy is arrested: Pino Pelosi, and charged with murder.
-The police and judges believe that Pelosi is the only murderer of Pasolini, but his injuries on the body of the poet are too severe and profound.
-Then are called to bear witness to the death of the poet his sister and his mother, destroyed by grief.
+The film traces the last hours of the life of poet and film director Pier Paolo Pasolini and his murder in 1975 on the beach at Ostia, near Rome.
+A boy, Pino Pelosi, is arrested and charged with murder.
+The police and judges believe that Pelosi is the only murderer of Pasolini, but the injuries on the body of the poet appear to be too severe and profound for Pelosi to have achieved alone.

-As the process unfolds, the film examines the personality of Pasolini, his body of work and, above all, explains what people think of him in Italy: Pasolini according to some Italians was a provocative man who "deserved what he suffered" (his murder), as punishment for been a Communist and a homosexual.
-Instead, his friends and fellow intellectuals remember him as a very good and sensible man, who sought only to fight against neo-fascism and the cruel and bigoted mentality prevailing in the Occidental world, particularly in the bourgeois and middle-class society.
+As the trial unfolds, the film also examines the personality of Pasolini, his body of work and, above all, explains what people think of him in Italy.
+According to some Italians, Pasolini was a provocative man who "deserved what he suffered" (his murder) as punishment for being a Communist and a homosexual.
+Alternatively, his friends and fellow intellectuals remember him as a very good and sensible man, who sought only to fight against neo-fascism and the cruel and bigoted mentality prevailing in the Occidental world, particularly in the bourgeois and middle-class society.